grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Constant-Arrival-Rate-Exercises.md

 ## Exercises

-For our exercises, we're going to start by using a basic script that simply performs an HTTP request on each test iteration and aims at achieving 50 requests per time unit (which defaults to 1 second).
-We're providing some console output as things change.
+Our exercises start with a basic script.
+It runs an HTTP request on each test iteration and tries to achieve 50 requests per time unit (which defaults to 1 second).
+We provide some console output as things change.

 ### Creating our script